 Each department has different qualifications.
-Please carefully review below all the jobs available before selected the position you feel best suits you.
-ALL INTERNSHIPS AND APPRENTICESHIPS ARE NON-PAID, but have outstanding benefits!
-We also have a variety of internship and apprenticeship opportunities available in our contract departments (to be posted in the Summer).
+Please carefully review below all the departments available before selecting the one you feel best suits you.
+All Internships are unpaid, but have great benefits!
+We also have a variety of internship opportunities available in our contract departments (to be posted in the Summer).

-All internship applicants are required to provide proof of their internship requirements for school.
+All internship applicants seeking course credit are required to provide proof of their internship requirements for school.

 - An internship is any official or formal program that provides practical experience in an occupation or profession.
 It is done in exchange for school credit (usually as a graduation requirement) from an accredited college or university.

-Both internships and apprenticeships consist of a regular weekly work schedule within a particular AFF department and are designed to expand participants professional knowledge and experience.
-Apprenticeships, unlike internships, are not for official school credit.
+Internships consist of a regular weekly work schedule within a particular AFF department and are designed to expand participants professional knowledge and experience.

-For questions about the internship and apprenticeship programs, or for more information on specific departments, please call 512-478-4795 or email email@example.com.
+For questions about the internship and volunteer programs, or for more information on specific departments, please call 512-478-4795 or email email@example.com.

 How to apply